adjust/corona_sdk/README.md

 })
 ```

-In that case, we would track the event and send a request to:
+In this case we would record the event and send a request to:

 ```
 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders, like `{idfa}` for iOS or `{gps_adid}` for Android, that can be used as parameter values.
-In the resulting callback, the `{idfa}` placeholder would be replaced with the ID for advertisers of the current device for iOS and the `{gps_adid}` would be replaced with the Google advertising ID of the current device for Android.
+It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{gps_adid}` for Android that can be used as parameter values.
+In the resulting callback, the `{idfa}` placeholder would be replaced with the ID for Advertisers of the current device for iOS and the `{gps_adid}` would be replaced with the Google Advertising ID of the current device for Android.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

-You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

-### <a id="partner-parameters"></a>Partner parameters
+### <a id="event-partner-params"></a>Event partner parameters

-Similarly to the callback parameters mentioned above, you can also add parameters that Adjust will transmit to network partners of your choice.
-You can activate these networks in your Adjust Dashboard.
+You can also add parameters for integrations that have been activated in your Adjust dashboard that can be transmitted to network partners.

-These work similarly to the callback parameters mentioned above but parameter name used for them is `partnerParameters`:
+This works similarly to the callback parameters mentioned above but parameter name used for them is `partnerParameters`:

 ```lua
 local adjust = require "plugin.adjust"